 • The applicant has not unreasonably refused to provide assistance to legal authorities,

-• The applicant has is not inadmissible according to article 212 of the Immigration and Nationality Act,
+• The applicant is not inadmissible according to article 212 of the Immigration and Nationality Act,

 • The applicant’s presence in the United States is justified on humanitarian grounds, to guarantee family unity, or for reasons of public interest.

 Due to the limit of 10,000 U Visas available nationwide, there is a significantly long backlog.
-As of 2021, an applicant for a U Visa could wait over 10 years for a final decision on their U Visa.
+As of 2021, an applicant for a U Visa could wait over 10 years for a final decision.